AutoAct: Automatic Agent Learning from Scratch for QA via Self-Planning: Analysis

-The evaluation results are depicted in Figure \ref{fig:human} and we further provide some cases in Figure \ref{fig:case}.
-We can observe a clear advantage for {\ours} over other methods in determining the action type and action parameters.
+\paragraph{Human Evaluation.} To get a deeper understanding of the quality of trajectories generated by different methods, we manually compare them from the number of planning rounds, the logical correctness of thoughts, action types, action parameters, and overall coherence.
+The detailed human evaluation process can be found in Appx.~\ref{app:human}.
+The evaluation results are depicted in Fig.~\ref{fig:case}\&\ref{fig:human}.
+We can observe a clear advantage for {\ours} over other methods in the action type and action parameters.
 This indicates that decoupling the missions of planning and tool invocation can lead to better performance for both, alleviating the overwhelming pressure on a single agent.
-A more intuitive comparison can be observed in Figure \ref{fig:case} (a)(b). {\ours} successfully addresses the failure in \textsc{ReAct} by employing a more scientific combination of tools and making more accurate tool invocations.
-Furthermore, {\ours} tends to consume more planning rounds than other methods.
+A more intuitive comparison can be observed in Fig.~\ref{fig:case} (a-b). {\ours} successfully addresses the failure in \textsc{ReAct} by employing a more scientific combination of tools and making more accurate tool invocations.
+Furthermore, {\ours} tends to consume more planning rounds than other methods (the specific average planning rounds is in Appx.~\ref{app:planning_rounds}).
 This allows {\ours} to perform better on harder problems.
 However, this characteristic can be a double-edged sword when it comes to simple problems.
-A surprising aspect is that {\ours} can validate its inner (\textit{thought}) answers by continuing more rounds of self-verification (see Figure \ref{fig:case} (c)).
-Unfortunately, this can also lead to a longer context, gradually deviating {\ours} from the original question (see Figure \ref{fig:case} (d)).
+A surprising aspect is that {\ours} can validate its inner answers by continuing more rounds of verification (Fig.~\ref{fig:case} (c)).
+But this can also lead to a longer context, gradually deviating {\ours} from the original question (Fig.~\ref{fig:case} (d)).